MAN AND NATURE

 Click on any image to enlarge

-Although the earlier photographic series 'Trouble' included images using combinations of back projection, model-making, forced perspective and re-photographed figures, 'MAN AND NATURE' took the idea of fabricated landscape further.
+'MAN AND NATURE' took the idea of fabricated landscape further than the earlier series 'Trouble', which include images using combinations of back projection, model-making, forced perspective and re-photographed figures.
 The photographs of small figures in huge imaginary landscapes from this series relate to the 18th Century idea of the sublime, in which the uncontrollable power of nature can be interpreted as an externalization of uncertainty and fear.

-Among the twenty images from 'Man and Nature' (many shown at right) are large urban settings, fabricated landscapes and intense close-ups of human faces, resulting in extremes of scale and distance within the series.
+Among the twenty images from 'Man and Nature' are landscapes, large urban and indoor settings and intense close-ups of human faces, resulting in extremes of scale and distance within the series.